-- Makes wound heal faster.
+- Promotes faster wound healing.
 You can use turmeric as a natural disinfectant because of its antiseptic and antibacterial properties.
 To heal wounds, sprinkle turmeric powder on the affected area.
 It has also been shown that turmeric can be used to treat psoriasis and other skin conditions.

-- Prevents Alzheimer’s disease.
+- Protects against Alzheimer’s disease.
 Alzheimer’s disease is believed to be caused by rampant inflammation within the brain.
 Turmeric’s anti-inflammatory property removes accumulated plaque and fats in the brain, improving oxygen flow.

 The health benefits of turmeric have only been recognized by the medical community in the past decade but researchers are wasting no time in conducting trials on this amazing spice.

 Turmeric is for more than just curry.
 You can add turmeric powder to your classic egg salad, in soups, to season meats, and added to sauces and dressings.
 A little goes a long way and it adds a unique and delicious undertone to common foods.